-- Allegations regarding another member of staff will be reported to the headteacher - Allegations regarding the headteacher will be reported to the chair of governors
+- Allegations regarding another member of staff will be reported to the Executive Headteacher - Allegations regarding the Executive Headteacher will be reported to the chair of governors

-Where there is a conflict of interest in reporting the allegation to the headteacher, staff will report the concern directly to the LADO.
+Where there is a conflict of interest in reporting the allegation to the Executive Headteacher, staff will report the concern directly to the LADO.
 Information regarding the identity of the LADO can be found on the LA's website.